ylow/turicreate/src/core/storage/query_engine/design_doc.md

-# SFrame Query Operator Design Doc
+# XFrame Query Operator Design Doc

-The new SFrame Query Engine design doc is to allow for greater performance optimizations by increasing abstraction of data representation from computation, and to set the path for going distributed.
+The new XFrame Query Engine design doc is to allow for greater performance optimizations by increasing abstraction of data representation from computation, and to set the path for going distributed.